SoftEthica-Opensource/hysh-wp/README.md

 This container implements a set of tools suitable for Wordpress site hosting, monitoring and management:
 - Wordpress
 - MySQL 5.7
-- Hysh Docker manahement container
+- Hysh Docker management container
 - PHPMyAdmin
 - LinuxServer SWAG